enghwa/ecommerce-shopfront-on-aws/0_Prerequisities/README.md

 # AWS Cloud9 - Cloud IDE

 Login to AWS Console, go to *Ireland(eu-west-1) Region* and spin up a AWS Cloud9 environment.
 Please use Firefox or Chrome to open AWS Cloud9.
+If you don't have a VPC including **the default VPC**, you cannot deploy the Cloud9.
+Please create a VPC with a Single Public Subnet through VPC console in Irelad first before launching the Cloud9.

 https://eu-west-1.console.aws.amazon.com/cloud9/home?region=eu-west-1